Michelle Shean Look closer 2017 (detail). Churchlands Senior High School.

 Genuine creativity, emotional intelligence and critical thinking are becoming increasingly required skills for The Future of Jobs.
 At AGWA we are engaged in ongoing research, consultation, and the development of new pedagogies that prioritise critical inquiry, imagination and personal reflection.

-Below you will find information about MAKING and RESPONDING excursion and Professional Development opportunities at AGWA.
-Click on the links to online booking calendars and forms to assist us in finding the best option for your group.
+Below you will find information about MAKING and RESPONDING excursions and Professional Development opportunities at AGWA.

 The Gallery buildings and service provision conforms to all safety and building code standards offering a safe environment for group visits.
 Security guards are present in all public and Gallery spaces.
 In the event of an emergency they provide first aid assistance and coordinate building evacuation.
 In the interest of the security of the works on display and general comfort of all visitors, a general code of behaviour is expected.